pe1l1nl1/23007/Psychology/20092023 Course Description.md

-**The final assessment for the course consists of Intermediate test**:

-1. **2** midterm exams: presentations on the topics covered in classes and lectures ( each 25 % of the total assessment
+**The final assessment for the course consists of Intermediate test**: **2** midterm exams: presentations on the topics covered in classes and lectures ( each 25 % of the total assessment

 **Final examination:**
-2. written final exam in two parts ( each 25 % of the total assessment).
+ Written final exam in two parts (each 25 % of the total assessment).

 **Exam topics:**
 1) Psychic processes, intelligence, language and speech;